SumoLogic/sumologic-documentation/blog-service/2024-02-07-collection.md

     image_url: /img/release-notes/rss-orange.png
 ---

-We're happy to announce an Azure Metrics Function update that is part of the Azure metric collection framework.
+We're happy to announce an update of the Azure metric collection framework.
 Here are some of the key features that this update offers:

 - Aligns all the components to the latest version of Azure Functions runtime and libraries.
 - Replaces the soon-to-be deprecated classic Application insights resource with new workspace-based Application insights.